krismelon/Spinal-and-Bulbar-Muscular-Atrophy_AR_Bioinformatics/README.md

 e.
 What additional evidence would be needed before concluding that the variant causes disease?
 - Additional evidence such as clinical data and published research would be needed to determine whether the variant directly causes disease.

+## Interpretation

+This activity gave me a better understanding of the AR gene through the use of the UCSC Genome Browser and NCBI ClinVar.
+UCSC helped me examine the gene's position, exon-intron structure, transcripts, and conversed regions, while ClinVar provided details about a reported variant and its clinical classification.
+When I located the c.2296G>A (p.Ala766Thr)variant in UCSC, I found that it occurs within the coding region of the AR gene.
+This helped me see how the location and type of a variant may provide clues about its effects on a protein.

+## Part G -  Short Reflection

+1. What did UCSC show you about your gene that was not obvious from simply reading about thegene's function?
+- The UCSC showed me the AR gene's actual location and structure in the genome, including it's exons, introns, and different transcipts.
+It also allowed me to see ClinVar variants and conserved regions that  are not obvious from simply reading about the gene's function.

+2. Why is knowing the exact genomic location of a disease-associated variant useful?
+- Knowing the exact genomic location helps determine where the variant occurs within the gene, such as in an exon, intron, UTR, or another region.
+It also makes it easier to connect the variant with the correct gene and examine its possible effect.\

+3. What is one limitation of predicting a variant's effect only from its genomic location?
+- The genomic location alone cannot tell us exactly how a variant affects the protein or causes disease.
+Additional evidence, such as clinical information and functional studies, is needed to confirm its biological effect.

+4. What was the most interesting feature you observed about your assigned gene?
+- The most interesting feature I observed was that the AR gene has multiple transcripts and different exon–intron structures.
+I also found it interesting that the gene contains clinically reported variants and regions that are conserved across different species.

+## References

+UCSC Genome Browser Home. (n.d.-a). https://genome.ucsc.edu/cgi-bin/hgTracks?db=hg38&lastVirtModeType=default&lastVirtModeExtraState=&virtModeType=default&virtMode=0&nonVirtPosition=&position=chrX%3A67544021-67730619&hgsid=4175781241_TVVAHxgAieWr8hPQ9lAwQWItFDP1+genome.ucsc.edu

+U.S. National Library of Medicine. (n.d.).
+Clinvar - Home.
+National Center for Biotechnology Information. https://ncbi.nlm.nih.gov/clinvar/

+UCSC Genome Browser Home. (n.d.-b). https://genome.ucsc.edu/cgi-bin/hgTracks?db=hg38&lastVirtModeType=default&lastVirtModeExtraState=&virtModeType=default&virtMode=0&nonVirtPosition=&position=chrX%3A67717595-67717605&hgsid=4175903759_7lFTpo6u8seN09186HKlwSruA7Ot+genome.ucsc.edu